-Welcome to the farm otherwise known as stock market.
+Welcome to the farm otherwise known as the stock market.

-So what the heck does it mean?
-It’s actually super simple:
+So what the heck does Bull vs. Bear market mean?
+It’s actually quite simple:

 - Bull: Everything is fabulous, the economy is booming, stocks are rising, and unemployment?
 What unemployment?

 - Bear: Market is hibernating!
-It’s bad, recession is looming.
+It’s bad, the recession is looming.

 So, you think that playing the market all the time with your retirement is a good plan?

-Actually, over time, it really all equals out.
+Actually, over time, it all equals out.
 There are stocks in the bear market that do well, and conversely, there are those in the bull market that tank.
-Depending on how it is that you invest—conservative, moderate, or super aggressive—and where you are in your life—whether you are just starting to invest, are a late bloomer like me, or are sitting at the gates of freedom—these things could alter or modify your courses of action.
+Depending on how you invest—conservative, moderate, or aggressive—and where you are in your life—whether you are just starting to invest, are are a late bloomer like me, or are sitting at the gates of freedom—these things could alter or modify your course of action.

 Talking with a financial advisor is your best bet.
 They’ll help determine where you are and what your financial goals should be.
 The fact is, the majority of people under-save!
 Things to consider: